 (the default) to listen on all IP adapters on the machine (including 127.0.0.1, VPNs, and others) rather than just one adapter.
 You may not enter more than one address; you must either specify one local IP address, or listen on all of them.
 You must provide a value for this argument if you define the LogFile

-Specifies the full path of the directory where the .NET Gateway server executable is located.
-This is used to find the target executable and assemble the command to start the .NET Gateway on a local server, and is required only when you want to use an executable that is not in the default location.
+Specifies the full path of the directory where the Object Gateway server executable is located.
+This is used to find the target executable and assemble the command to start the Object Gateway on a local server, and is required only when you want to use an executable that is not in the default location.
 If you do not specify this setting, the form will use the appropriate default executable for your system and your specified .NET Version.

-Number of seconds between each communication with the .NET Gateway to check whether it is active.
+Number of seconds between each communication with the Object Gateway to check whether it is active.
 A value of 0 disables this feature.
 When enabled, valid values are from 1 to 3600 seconds (1 hour).
 The default is 10 seconds.

 (Restart) or "N"

 (None).
 The default action is Restart, which causes the Object Gateway to restart.

 Number of seconds to wait before retrying the HeartbeatFailureAction

 if the Object Gateway server goes into failure state, and stays in failure state.
 A value of 0 disables this feature, meaning that once there is a failure that cannot be immediately recovered, there are no attempts at automatic recovery.
 Valid values when enabled are from 1 to 86400 (24 hours).
 The default is 300 seconds (5 minutes).